 Ebony family (Ebenaceae)

-Description: This medium-sized tree is typically 30-70' tall, consisting of an erect trunk about 1-2' across and an ovoid crown.
+Description: This medium-sized tree is typically 30-70' tall, consisting of an erect trunk about 1-2' across and an oblongoid to ovoid crown.
 On mature trees, the trunk bark is blackish gray and deeply furrowed into small flat-topped scales that are shaped like irregular squares or rectangles.
 The bark of branches is gray or brown and more smooth.
 Young leafy shoots are usually pubescent, rarely glabrous.
 The alternate leaves are 2½-6" long and 1-2" across; they are elliptic-oblong to ovate in shape and smooth along their margins.
 The upper surface of the leaf blades is medium to dark green and glabrous, while the lower surface is pale green and short-pubescent to nearly glabrous.
 The slender petioles are about ¼–1" long, light green, and short-pubescent to nearly glabrous.
 Leaf venation is pinnate.
 American Persimmon is dioecious, producing trees with either all male (staminate) flowers or all female (pistillate) flowers.
 Male flowers are arranged in small clusters of 2-3 on short branching stalks.
 Individual male flowers are about 1/3" (8 mm.) long, consisting of an urn-shaped corolla with 4 recurved lobes (rarely 5), a short calyx with 4 teeth, and up to 16 inserted stamens.

 Female flowers occur individually on very short stalks.
 Individual female flowers are about 2/3" long (16 mm.), consisting of an urn-shaped corolla with 4 recurved lobes (rarely 5), a calyx with 4 large teeth that are about 1/3" long (8 mm.), and a pistil with 4 inserted styles.
 For both male and female flowers, the corolla is usually white with yellow lobes, while the calyx is light green.
 The blooming period occurs from late spring to early summer.
 Fertile female flowers are replaced by fruits (large berries) about 1½-2" across.
 These fruits are globoid to subgloboid and glaucous; immature fruits are light green, while mature fruits are usually yellowish orange, orange, or reddish orange.
 Rarely, some trees produce dark purple to nearly black fruits (f. atra).
 Each fruit contains a fleshy pulp and 0-8 flattened seeds; it is very astringent while immature, but sweet-tasting when fully mature (resembling the flavor of dates).
 Fruits without seeds are produced parthenogenetically (without cross-fertilization from male trees); except for some cultivated varieties, such fruits are uncommon.
 The root system consists of a deep woody taproot.